 Taste sprouts at different growing stages to determine your preference.
 We like to eat greens after 4 days and beans after 2 days.

 Eat them raw as a salad, add as a topping to a dish, or cook them.
-I like to add them as a topping to my rice/bean burritos as well as soups.
-Some people prefer to lightly cook the bean/grain sprouts.
-For example, mung beans are often sprouted then cooked.
-Some of the nutrients will be lost by cooking; however, more vitamin content is retained versus straight cooking without sprouting.
+We like to make a hummus taco and use sprouts as the lettuce.
+Some people prefer to lightly cook the bean sprouts.
+For example, mung beans are often sprouted and then cooked.
+Some nutrients will be lost by cooking; however, more vitamin content is retained versus straight cooking without sprouting.

-We suggest having 2 bags or a backup so another batch can be started once the first batch has germinated.
-The best place to store the batch in the absence of a refrigerator (i.e. while hiking) is in the hemp bag.
+We suggest having 2 bags (one as a backup container) so a new batch can be started once the first batch has germinated.
+The best place to store the batch without a refrigerator (i.e., while hiking) is in the hemp bag.
+Make sure to keep it moist so it does not dry out.
 Make sure to keep it moist so it does not dry out.

-For shorter hikes (2-3 days), you can start the sprouting process at home (2 days prior to your hike).
+For shorter hikes, you can start the sprouting process at home (2 days prior to your hike).
 They'll continue to grow for the duration of your hike with the proper care.

-Since sprouting is a live food, it will continue to grow very slowly for several days after it is suitable for consuming.
-So if you wish to stop somewhere for several days to resupply/rest, the shoots will continue to produce.
-Sprouts can stay fresh for 1-2 weeks (up to 3 weeks if refrigerated); however, the best time to eat them is within a week since the highest levels of enzymes are present during this time.
-As an added benefit, many people assert their digestion is improved with sprouts.
-This could be attributed to the beneficial enzymes that are naturally present in them.
-Try growing sprouts on your next long hike and let us know what you think!
+Sprouts are a live food and will continue to grow very slowly for several days after it is suitable for consumption.
+So, if you wish to stop somewhere for several days to resupply/rest, the shoots will continue to produce.
+Sprouts can stay fresh for 1-2 weeks (up to 3 weeks if refrigerated); however, the best time to eat them is within a week when enzymes are at their highest level.
+Many people find that sprouts improve their digestion, a beneficial attribute due to their enzyme content.
+Try growing sprouts on your next long hike, and let us know what you think!